hyperledger-solang/solang/integration/subxt-tests/README.md

 # Solang `subxt` integration test suite

-This directory contains integration tests against a real node using `subxt`.
+This directroy contains integration tests against a real node using `subxt`.

 ## How to execute the tests